ohdearapp/ohdear-php-sdk/README.md

 $site = $ohdear->site($siteId);

-$site->url // returns the url of the given site id
+$site->url // returns the url of the site

-$checks = $site->checks; // returns all checks for a site
+$checks = $site->checks; // returns all checks for the site

-$check->type; // returns the the check type eg. "uptime" or "mixed-content"
+$check->type; // returns the check type eg. "uptime" or "mixed-content"

 $checks[0]->disable(); // disable the check